charlesreid1/charlesreid1.github.io/pelican/content/enigma-1-how-it-works.md

 Because the number of possible scrambles with a 26 character alphabet is $26! = 403,291,461,126,605,635,584,000,000$, which is a trillion trillions.

+## The Enigma and Random Number Generators

-But by using a mechanical device with the same construction and the same common initial settings, operators were able to skip around through the vast key space of possible scrambles as each character was typed into the machine, but in a fixed and deterministic way that would allow others to take the same random walk through key space as well.
+By using a mechanical device with the same construction and the same common initial settings, operators were able to generate random keys from an astronomical range of permutations, but in a mechanically reproducible way.

+This makes Enigmas much like a random number generator, with the initial settings being the seed.
+If there are 32 or 64 bits used to store a number, that's 32 or 64 bits of randomness.
+Large numbers of combinations indeed.

 ## Sources